ExpressGateway/express-gateway.io/_posts/2017-09-14-getting-started-with-expression-policy.md

 ---
 layout: post
-title: "Getting Started with the Expression Policy"
+title: Getting Started with the Expression Policy
-date:   2017-09-14 12:00:00 -0400
+date: 2017-09-14 16:00:00 +0000
-category: guides
-author: "Valeri Karpov"
+author: Valeri Karpov
-#
-# Please remember to update ~/_archives-month, ~/_archives-year
-# and ~/_categories with any necessary archive needs
-#
+categories: guides
 ---
 [Express Gateway](https://www.npmjs.com/package/express-gateway) comes with a lot of powerful features baked in, like [OAuth2](https://www.lunchbadger.com/how-to-implement-oauth-in-express-gateway/) and